AdobeDocs/analytics-platform.en/help/analysis-workspace/home.md

 ## Data sources

-Synchronizing visualizations lets you control which data table or data source corresponds to a visualization.
+You synchronize visualizations to control which data table or data source corresponds to a visualization.
 See [manage data sources](/help/analysis-workspace/visualizations/t-sync-visualization.md) for more information.

 ## Use Analysis Workspace